 In this regard, it's instructive to look at James Mumm's 1998 article "Active Revolution: New Directions in Revolutionary Social Change," which has captured renewed interest recently.
 Mumm's central focus combines aspects of community organizing with anarchist theory.
 He argues that successful anarchist organizing is fundamentally about building relationships, developing "power with others - power that gives us the opportunity to participate in the decisions which affect our lives."
-He sees this process, unfolding in multiple ways and rooted in our everyday lives, as the core of an anarchist revolutionary strategy.
-Hence he approaches the activist role from a different angle than Andrew X, J. Kellstadt, or sasha, though he is equally critical.
-Identifying an activist as "a person who is responsible to a defined issue" (which, incidentally, can be anarchism itself), he observes, "The constituency of activism is other activists and potential activists, motivated through their inception that it is only activists who do social change - whereas of course class struggle is happening all the time."
+In "Give Up Activism," Andrew X warns that the sociallyconstructed role of 'the activist' is profoundly limiting and woefully inadequate for the task of doing away with capitalism.
+"The activist," he notes, "is a specialist or an expert in social change," which contradicts our very intent as anarchists - the abolition of privileged social roles.
+Moreover,"Activism is based on this misconception that it is only activists who do social change - whereas of course class struggle is happening all the time."
 Consequently, he argues, we must problematize the activist role.

-In "The Necessity and Impossibility of 'Anti-Activism," J. Kell-stadt agrees with this premise, but complicates Andrew X's critique by adding that a social role cannot simply be 'given up.'
+In "The Necessity and Impossibility of 'Anti-Activism," J. Kellstadt agrees with this premise, but complicates Andrew X's critique by adding that a social role cannot simply be 'given up.'
 "Social groups of whatever kind - be they cops, priests, and parents, or anarchists and activists - come into existence through complicated social processes."
 And thus they cannot be individually 'willed away.'
 As a solution, Kellstadt proposes embracing "simultaneously the necessity and the impossibility of 'giving up activism.'"
 S/he suggests "living the tension" of this irreconcilable contradiction, struggling to revolutionize our society while recognizing that it nonetheless shapes and constrains our efforts and identities.